ECTS

 Objectives

-The Master's degree in Distribution Management provides students with a solid training that will enable them to work in the following areas
+The Master's in Distribution Management provides students with a solid education that enables them to take on

-- Or management positions in cross-functional functions (purchasing, human resources, logistics, e-commerce) in retail groups
+- Or management positions involving cross-functional responsibilities (purchasing, human resources, logistics, e-commerce) in retail groups

-- Use management control methods, cost and margin calculations, and relevant ratios to optimize assortment.
+- Use management control methods, cost and margin calculations, and significant ratios to optimize the product range.

 International dimension

-At Montpellier Management, you have the opportunity to study abroad inone of 45 partner universities in 20 countries.
+At Montpellier Management, you have the opportunity to study abroad atone of our 45 partner universities in 20 countries.

 Organization